 UPs will offer significantly streamlined enforcement, a single annual renewal fee and minimal translation requirements.
 However, UPs will also be vulnerable to central revocation throughout their lifetime, compared to the 9 month central opposition window that applies to classic European patents.

 Selecting a UP also comes with a degree of uncertainty.
 Unitary Patents will fall within the exclusive competence of the Unified Patent Court, a new organisation, interpreting new legislation and developing new case law.

 The risk versus reward for a UP also depends on the countries in which you wish to have patent protection.
 The cost saving provided by a UP compared to a traditional European patent is significant if you would have validated your European patent in all of the member states participating in the UPC.
-However, if you normally validate your European patent in a handful of countries (e.g. France, Germany, the Netherlands and the UK), selecting a UP may even be more expensive than validating your European patent via the traditional route.
+However, if you normally validate your European patent in a handful of countries (e.g. France, Germany, the Netherlands and Belgium), selecting a UP may even be more expensive than validating your European patent via the traditional route.

 It is also possible to adopt a mixed strategy, by selecting a UP for some of the patents in your portfolio and following the traditional route for others.
 By filing a divisional application with a slightly different scope to that of the parent case, it may be possible to obtain both a Unitary Patent and a national patent for the same countries.
 Our advisors can help you make these decisions when the time comes.